Amadnews: Telegram channel suspension

 Following request by Iranian government Telegram suspended Amadnews for violence and advertising use of Cocktail Molotov against police during 2017–2018 Iranian protests.
 The channel was recreated under another ID "sedaiemardom".

 Admin arrest and execution

-In October 2019 Ruhollah Zam was arrested by IRGC Intelligence in Iraq and extradited to Iran.
+In October 2019 Ruhollah Zam was lured to Iraq by IRGC Intelligence, kidnapped and taken to Iran.
 He was executed December 2020.
 The IRGC took control of the Telegram channel.